-This medium to large agaric is very slimy with a yellowish brown cap, cinnamon or rust colored gills, a stout white stem with ring zone and slightly swollen base.
-It grows typically with pine or birch.
+Cortinarius mucosus, also know as Orange Webcap, is a medium to large agaric whit a hat that is yellowish brown and very slimy.
+It has cinnamon or rust colored gills, a stout white stem with ring zone and slightly swollen base.
+It grows typically with pine or birch and prefers acidic, sandy soils.

 coloured dark reddish to to orange brown, convex or wavy margined, smooth, very sticky.
 Gills